 Other Names: Eastern Redbud, Judas Tree, Love Tree

-A spectacular and hardy spring bloomer, with very showy lavender-red flowers held tightly on bare branches in early spring; burgundy foliage emerges, maturing to a deep violet-purple; a great weeping ornamental tree for specimen use in the landscape
+A spectacular spring bloomer, with very showy pink to purple flowers held tightly on bare branches in early spring; coarse heart-shaped leaves emerge deep purple and stay that way; an incredible color accent tree for specimen use in the home landscape

-Ruby Falls Redbud has lavender pea-like flowers with red overtones along the branches from early to mid spring before the leaves.
-It has attractive burgundy foliage which emerges brick red in spring.
-The heart-shaped leaves are highly ornamental and turn yellow in fall.
-The fruit is not ornamentally significant.
+Forest Pansy Redbud has fuchsia pea-like flowers along the branches from early to mid spring, which emerge from distinctive violet flower buds before the leaves.
+It has attractive burgundy deciduous foliage.
+The heart-shaped leaves are highly ornamental but do not develop any appreciable fall color.

-Ruby Falls Redbud is a multi-stemmed deciduous shrub with a rounded form and gracefully weeping branches.
+Forest Pansy Redbud is a deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 General Garden Use

 Forest Pansy Redbud will grow to be about 25 feet tall at maturity, with a spread of 30 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.